 What Are the Symptoms Of IBD?

-“The symptoms of inflammatory bowel disease depend on the location of inflammation,” says Dr. Dueker.
+“The symptoms of inflammatory bowel disease depend on the location of inflammation,” Dr. Dueker says.

-“If the inflammation is in the colon, you can experience diarrhea, blood in the stool, urgency, cramping.
-If it’s located in other parts of the GI tract, for example, the small intestine, some patients experience pain, diarrhea.”
+“If the inflammation is in the colon, you can experience diarrhea, blood in the stool, urgency, and cramping.
+If it’s located in other parts of the GI tract — for example, the small intestine — some patients experience pain and diarrhea.”